A view of the San Jacinto Mountains with a large field in front with some snow on it

 Palms to Pines Road Trip

-A fellow blogger Mike in his blog Mikes Thoughts often talks about the value of just wandering in a city with no particular plan.
+A fellow blogger Mike in his travel blog often talks about the value of just wandering in a city with no particular plan.
 This was about to happen to us.
 After realizing we were not going to go up in the Palm Springs Tram, we cast about for a way to spend out final day in Palm Springs.
 We ended up wandering through the nearby mountains traveling what is known as the Palms to Pines scenic byway.

 It had never been our intention to drive this route.
 However, I had read about a great viewpoint at the beginning of the route that I wanted to check out.
 Once there we decided to just keep driving and ended up doing the whole route.
 It turned out to be an unexpected fun part of our trip.